diegojromerolopez/djanban/README.md

 IMPORTANT NOTE: **this site deletes all your data each day**, so don't use it for your projects.
 Use it for testing this web app.
 If you need help some help when installing this project in your servers, contact me and I will help you.

 # Want to see it running in your computer?
-It's easy:

 Run this commands in your terminal: